Home » Does Size Matter? Email & Font Sizes

 Unless the sender or recipient is vision impaired and requires a larger font size for obvious reasons, anything more significant than the standard default font size can mistakenly be perceived as adding emphasis.
 Otherwise, why would one make the font larger?

-This is all about perception and determining one’s intent by communicating with the written word – a.k.a. email.
-Since it takes a manual setting change to increase the font size — folks will try to determine the reason for doing so.
+This is all about perception and determining one’s intent through written communication – a.k.a. email.
+Since it takes a manual setting change to increase the font size, folks will try to resolve the reason for doing so.

 And if the font is much larger, they may think you meant to yell or scream.